fujoshik/StocksManagement/README.md

 ## StockAPI
 ### About
 StockAPI is an ASP.NET Core-based application that provides access to stock market data through a RESTful API.
-This API allows users to retrieve information about stocks, such as stock tickers, historical data, company information, and more.
+This API allows users to retrieve information about stocks, such as stock tickers, historical data and more.
+The local database that contains all of the stock information is being updated every day with new daily stock data.

 ### Routes

 - #### Base URL
-The base URL for accessing the StockAPI endpoints is: https://localhost:7195/api/StockAPI/
+The base URL for accessing the StockAPI endpoints is: https://localhost:7195/api/

 - #### Other URLs
+- **FillDatabaseController**
+    - **GET api/FillDatabase/tickers-list** ->  Gets list of all stock tickers available on an external API
+    - **POST api/FillDatabase/daily-weekly-monthly?dataOption={dataOption}&symbol={symbol}** ->  Retrieves daily, weekly or monthly stock data from an external API and adds it to a local database if picked daily
+- **PdfDataController**
+    - **GET api/PdfData/add-pdf-message?beginningDate={beginningDate}&endDate={endDate}** -> Generates a pdf file that contains information about the most expensive stock and the most popular stock (the most traded) for a given time period
+- **StockAPIController**
-    - **GET api/StockAPI/grouped-daily** ->  Gets the daily data from an external API
+    - **GET api/StockAPI/grouped-daily** ->  Gets daily data from an external API
-    - **GET api/StockAPI/get-stock-by-date-and-ticker-from-api?date={date}&stockTicker={stock_ticker}** ->  Gets stocks by date and stock ticker from an external API
+    - **GET api/StockAPI/get-stock-by-date-and-ticker-from-api?date={date}&stockTicker={stockTicker}** ->  Gets stock by date and stock ticker from an external API
+    - **GET api/StockAPI/get-database-stocks** -> Gets all stocks from a local database
-    - **GET api/StockAPI/get-stock-by-date-and-ticker?date={date}&stockTicker={stock_ticker}** -> Gets stocks by date and stock ticker from a local database; if no records are found in the local database, it gets them from an external API
+    - **GET api/StockAPI/get-stock-by-date-and-ticker?date={date}&stockTicker={stockTicker}** ->  Gets stock by date and stock ticker from a local database and if no records are found on the local database it calls an external API
-    - **GET api/StockAPI/get-stocks-by-date?date={date}** ->  Gets stocks by date from local database
+    - **GET api/StockAPI/get-stocks-by-date?date={date}** ->  Gets stocks by date from a local database
     - **GET api/StockAPI/get-market-characteristics?date={date}** -> Gets the market characteristics from a local database

 ## Settlement API
 ## About